PowerDNS/pdns/pdns/README-dnsdist.md

  * Return with TC=1 (truncated, ie, instruction to retry with TCP)
  * Force a ServFail, NotImp or Refused answer
  * Send out a crafted response (NXDOMAIN or "real" data)
- * Delay a response by n milliseconds (DelayAction)
+ * Delay a response by n milliseconds (DelayAction), over UDP only
- * Modify query to remove RD bit
+ * Modify query to clear the RD or CD bit
+ * Add the source MAC address to the query (MacAddrAction)

 Rules can be added via: